 This project is a collaboration between the university's MFA in Writing, Department of English, and College of Arts and Science, together with the Saskatchewan Writers’ Guild.
 All these partners see Writing North as the perfect opportunity for building bridges between the campus and the wider community.

-Writing North 2018 will be January 25 - 26 at the University of Saskatchewan.
-See details, below.
+Writing North 2020 will be held on January 24 - 25 at the University of Saskatchewan, Main Lounge, St. Andrew's College.

 Cabin Fever: Breaking Down Walls